 During your live stream, whenever you are ready you can ask your audience a question from the list of previously created poll questions:

-- The question is displayed on screen, and the participants can answer by selecting one of the available answers:
+- The question is displayed on screen to the audience (mobile app users will receive a notification to access the poll), and the participants can answer by selecting one of the available answers:

-The status of your poll questions is updated automatically in the list of questions.
-Here we can see that the two poll questions are marked as Voted.
+In the polling panel, the status of the poll is updated in the list of polls.
+Here we can see that the poll question is marked as Voted:

-Remember that once you've run your poll, the results are also included in the stream analytics.
+Remember that once you've run your poll, the poll results are included in the stream analytics report.